randomravings/ksql-mlevel-join/README.md

 The example shows how to join three streams together using KSQL using foreign key relations.
 While foreign key is not a concept in KSQL in is a useful way of thinking about it as the three streams are sourced from a relational database where they are modelled as such.

+> **Disclaimer**: This code is provided as-is and should be tested and likely tweaked before used in production environments.

 The tables in question are modelled as follows and each have a corresponding cdc stream:

 ```